Primal Rage: Reception

 Primal Rage was a major commercial success, although Atari Games derived more profit from its merchandising than from the game itself.
-RePlay reported the game to be the third-most-popular deluxe arcade game at the time.
-Play Meter also listed the title to be the fourth-most-popular arcade game at the time.
-Next Generation reviewed the original arcade version, stating that "All in all, an excellent show of graphics and sound design tarnished by unbalanced gameplay."
-AllGame's Brad Cook praised the arcade version's visuals, sound, gameplay and replay value, stating that "This is a fun game and a good value at 25 cents per play with 25 cents to continue."
-The title was nominated for the Video Software Dealers Association's "Video Game of the Year" for 1995, losing to Donkey Kong Country 2: Diddy's Kong Quest.
+RePlay reported the game to be the third most popular deluxe arcade game at the time.
+Play Meter also listed the title to be the fourth most popular arcade game at the time.
+Next Generation reviewed the original arcade version, stating, "All in all, an excellent show of graphics and sound design tarnished by unbalanced gameplay."
+AllGame's Brad Cook praised the arcade version's visuals, sound, gameplay, and replay value, stating that "This is a fun game and a good value at 25 cents per play with 25 cents to continue."
+It was nominated for the Video Software Dealers Association's "Video Game of the Year" for 1995, losing to Donkey Kong Country 2: Diddy's Kong Quest.